-David Adams primarily represents healthcare providers-including hospitals, staffing groups, physicians, mid-level providers, CRNAs, licensed professional counselors, and others in defending medical malpractice and professional liability claims, both before medical review panels and in subsequent litigation.
-He represents businesses, insurers, and insureds in defending a wide range of casualty and personal injury claims, as well as analyzing and advising as to insurance coverage issues.
-He also represents and advises emerging businesses in connection with drafting, negotiation, and performance of various contracts, regulatory compliance, and general business advice.
+David’s practice focuses primarily on health care and professional liability defense, along with other areas of casualty litigation, premises liability, products liability, toxic tort, and administrative law.
+David represents physicians across a wide range of specialties, as well as mid-level providers, hospitals, physician groups, dentists, therapists, chiropractors, and other health care providers.
+He defends providers across the state both before medical review panels and in subsequent litigation at the trial court and all appellate levels.
+He represents businesses, insurers, and insureds in defending a wide range of casualty and personal injury claims, as well as analyzing and advising on insurance coverage issues.
+He also represents and advises emerging businesses in connection with drafting, negotiation, and performance of contractual agreements, regulatory compliance, and general business advice.

-David has obtained favorable results before a wide range of medical review panels, in district courts, and in courts of appeal.
+David has obtained favorable results before a wide range of medical review panels, in state and federal trial courts, courts of appeal, and the Louisiana Supreme Court.
 He was once highly proficient in Latin and moderately proficient in Ancient Greek and Spanish.

-Super Lawyers – 2023 Louisiana Rising Stars List, New Orleans, La – Personal Injury – Medical Malpractice: Defense
+Super Lawyers – Louisiana Rising Stars List, New Orleans, La – Personal Injury – Medical Malpractice: Defense, Since 2022

 William L. Crowe, Sr. Scholar